Oladeji/FirstGoWeb/readme.md

-An awesome app writein in go
+An awesome app writein in go- Update